 Medicare is the federal health insurance program in the United States for people age 65 and older.
-It also covers people with certain disabilities and health conditions.
 Medicaid is a joint federal and state program to help people with limited resources or income pay for medical costs.
-It also offers benefits not typically covered by Medicare.

 Keep reading to learn more about dual eligibility, benefits, and state-by-state differences.